6 min read

 }'

-• Latency: 200–1500ms time-to-first-token, depending on prompt size and model.
-Streaming masks this (you see tokens appearing as they generate), but the round trip is real.
+• Latency: 200 to 1500ms time-to-first-token, depending on prompt size and model.
+Streaming hides this, since you watch tokens appear as they generate, but the round trip is still real.

 • Capability: this is where the frontier lives.
-The 2T-parameter model that tops every benchmark does not run on your laptop.
-It cannot.
-Frontier models need 8 to 32 H100s just to load the weights.
+That 2T-parameter model topping every benchmark does not run on your laptop.
+It can't.
+Frontier models need 8 to 32 H100s just to hold the weights.

-What you give up: your data leaves the building, you depend on a vendor's uptime, and pricing is theirs to change.
-What you gain: zero infra, the best model on the planet, and you stop existing the moment your AWS bill ends.
+Here's the deal you're signing.
+Your data leaves the building, you ride a vendor's uptime, and they own the pricing.
+In exchange you write zero infra, you get the best model on the planet, and the thing stops existing the second your AWS bill stops.

-This is the right answer for almost every product feature where capability matters more than data sovereignty.
-It is the wrong answer when you're processing PII you can't legally ship offshore, or when you're doing 10M calls a day and the bill is starting to dominate the P&L.
+For most product features, that's the right trade.
+Capability beats data sovereignty most of the time.
+It's the wrong trade when you're handling PII you legally can't ship offshore, or when you're doing 10M calls a day and the bill starts eating the P&L alive.

 Local: a model file on your disk

-Local means the model weights live on your hard drive and the runtime loads them into RAM (CPU) or VRAM (GPU).
-When I say "I run llama3.1:8b on my M3 Max", I mean a 4.7GB GGUF file on the SSD, mmapped into the M3's unified memory, with Metal kernels doing the matrix multiplies.
+Local means the model weights sit on your hard drive and the runtime loads them into RAM (CPU) or VRAM (GPU).
+When I say "I run llama3.1:8b on my M3 Max", what I mean is a 4.7GB GGUF file on the SSD, mmapped into the M3's unified memory, with Metal kernels doing the matrix multiplies.

 brew install ollama